InteropIO/finsemble-bloomberg/fdc3/README.md

 - Listening for changes to the actual Launchpad groups themselves and taking an appropriate action (in this updating the list of groups).
 - Searching for a security in Bloomberg

-## The Terminal tab

-The Terminal tab sets up automatic relays that listen for intents, changes in launchpad and take the specified action.

-[Add image of the terminal tab here]

-### What it does

-This functionality on this tab hooks into of the capabilities of the Bloomberg Bridge Service.
-This tab works by creating a list of relays stored in the Finsemble user preferences.
-The preferences are picked up by the Bloomberg Bridge service where it is acted upon.
-This is a simplified version the Bloomberg preferences tab.

-The functionality capable from this tab:
-- Listening for when an intent is raised and relaying that

 ## Running the example